01 of 11

 Why Do Dogs Hump?

 Does your dog like to hump other dogs?
 Objects?
 People?!
-Humping behavior is actually quite natural in dogs.
+Humping behavior is quite natural in dogs.
 Contrary to what you might think, humping is not always sexual.
-It's also not really related to dominance as some people used to think.
+It's also not related to dominance as some people used to think.

 Dogs usually hump each other as a part of normal play.
 They may also playfully hump objects and people.
 Excitement (non-sexual) and attention-seeking may also be reasons for humping.